Bipalium kewense: Reproduction

 All species of Bipalium are hermaphroditic, but Bipalium kewense has rarely been observed using sexual reproduction as a primary means of reproduction.

 Asexual fragmentation is the primary means of reproduction in B. kewense in temperate regions.
 Long specimens usually release body fragments at the posterior end by transverse fission.
 The fragments are motile and regenerate the head plate and pharynx in a few weeks.
-Such a reproduction strategy is considered one of the reason for the successful colonization of this and other species of Bipalium.
+Such a reproduction strategy is considered one reason for the successful colonization of this and other species of Bipalium.

 Although there is little evidence of sexual reproduction in these planarians, there have been several reported cases of egg capsules being discovered.
 The egg capsules discovered had several of the same characteristics of those of B. adventitium, including coloration and incubation period.
 The most recent egg capsule discovered hatched offspring that did not bear a complete resemblance to adults and were considerably larger in size to that of B. adventitum offspring.

 Genetics

 A 2018 study showed that sequences of Cytochrome c oxidase subunit I (a mitochondrial gene commonly used for barcoding) were identical for all specimens from various countries originating from several continents, suggesting that specimens were clonal.
-The complete mitochondrial genome, 15,666-bp in length, was obtained in 2019; the closest mitochondrial genome was that of Obama sp., a species also belonging to the family Geoplanidae.
+The complete mitochondrial genome, 15,666-bp in length, was obtained in 2019 form a specimen collected in France.
+In 2025, a complete mitogenome was obtained for another specimen, this time coming from Madagascar; only four differences were found between both sequences.